 The CAES Energy Policy Institute is a non-partisan and evidence-based research and advising center that specializes in applied, social and technical analysis of energy systems.
 It does so by bridging engineering and economics.

 We work with policymakers, industry, and communities to advance understanding of trade-offs that are inherent in choices about clean, resilient, and secure energy systems.
-As the policy hub for the Center for Advanced Energy Studies consortium (CAES),* our team and partners draw on integrative strengths in policy & regulation, science & engineering, as well as business & economics to advance planning and policy.
+As the policy hub for the Center for Advanced Energy Studies consortium (CAES),* our team and partners draw upon integrative strengths in policy & regulation, science & engineering, as well as business & economics to advance planning and policy.

 With external funding from the National Science Foundation, U.S. Department of Energy, the International Atomic Energy Agency, Sloan Foundation, and Western Governors’ Association, among funders, the Institute completes projects on a range of topics.
 Key areas of current focus include: Policies and potential for hydrogen production in decarbonizing communities; Critical mineral security and energy transitions; Community-informed and consent-based siting of nuclear waste; Energy-water system resilience; Wildfires and the grid; Planning for regional diversification with energy change; Cyber-security for critical energy systems; Microgrids and planning for resilience;Energy jobs in economic restructuring; Storage and electricity markets; Transportation, energy and urban growth; etc.

 *Note: The CAES consortium focuses on research, education and innovation.
 It consists of Idaho National Laboratory and public university partners in the Intermountain West.

 Dr. Kathleen Araújo, Director and Associate Professor of Sustainable Energy Systems, Innovation, and Policy, firstname.lastname@example.org

 Dr. Kathleen Araújo is responsible for the strategic oversight of the CAES Energy Policy Institute.
 She specializes in strategic planning, policy and decision-making associated with energy transitions and resilience.
 This includes social and technical aspects of low carbon management, as well as the resilience of critical energy infrastructure in extreme weather events.